esveo/react-train-the-trainer/docs/README.md

 #### useEffect

-- As mentioned before, communication with the outside world have to happen outside somewhere where they do not re-run on every re-render.
+- As mentioned before, communication with the outside world has to happen somewhere where they do not re-run on every re-render, so not directly within a component function's body.
 - That is what [`useEffect`](https://react.dev/reference/react/useEffect) is made for.

 <div class="break"></div>